 Umbrella organisations carrying out safety checks

-If an umbrella organisation carrying out the safety checks is the employer for staff at multiple services, then member services can use the children’s workers who have been safety checked by that employer.
+If an umbrella organisation carrying out the safety checks is the employer for staff at multiple centres, then member centres (Playcentres/Kindergartens) can use the children’s workers who have been safety checked by that employer.

 Relying on safety checking completed by another organisation on your behalf

-If the service chooses to rely on a safety check completed on their behalf, we recommend that they:
+If the centre/service chooses to rely on a safety check completed on their behalf, we recommend that they: